bcoles/kasld/docs/testing.md

 `REGION_MODULE_REGION`, which nothing has ever defined, in the same table as the real constants.
 The check catches the commoner direction too -- a constant renamed in `src` while the docs keep the old spelling. `CONFIG_*` is out of scope by construction, being the kernel's namespace rather than this tree's.
-The script excludes itself from its own corpus: its header names retired spellings as examples, and including it would let any identifier it mentions satisfy the check it exists to make.
+Nothing being checked may vouch for itself: the script excludes its own text, whose header names retired spellings as examples, and excludes markdown generally, since the documents under check are markdown and `extra/*` would otherwise pull `extra/README.md` into the corpus grading it.
+The corpus takes the harness directories whole rather than script by script, because every `tests/*/README.md` is checked and a harness whose script were missing would be graded against a corpus that could not hold the answer.

 **`check-readout-docs`** — Documented sample output uses the renderer's current vocabulary, and the readout blocks among them fit 100 columns (live output is